MicrosoftDocs/azure-ai-docs/articles/search/samples-dotnet.md

 # C# samples for Azure AI Search

-Learn about the C# code samples that demonstrate the functionality and workflow of an Azure AI Search solution.
-These samples use the [**Azure AI Search client library**](/dotnet/api/overview/azure/search) for the [**Azure SDK for .NET**](/dotnet/azure/), which you can explore through the following links.
+You can explore C# code samples that demonstrate the functionality and workflow of an Azure AI Search solution.
+These samples use the [**Azure AI Search client library**](/dotnet/api/overview/azure/search) for the [**Azure SDK for .NET**](/dotnet/azure/), which you can access through the following links.

 | Target | Link |
 |--------|------|